mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 2 - Entity Framework/README.md

 ### Use Migrations to create and update database

-We are ready to access at our database with our application using Entity Framework Core.
-But, we haven't yet create our database with the corresponding tables.
+We are ready to access the database with our application using Entity Framework Core.
+But, we haven't yet created our database with the corresponding tables.
 We don't need to do it manually.
 We can use Entity Framework Core to generate and update our database.

-To do it, we will use the 'Package Manager Console'.
+To do this, we will use the 'Package Manager Console'.
 Click `Tools -> Nuget Package Manager  -> Package Manager Console`

 ![img2][img2]